 Why Do National Hunt Horses Run In Bumpers?

-National Hunt horses often run in bumpers to give them experience of racing when they aren’t fast enough to run on the flat and aren’t yet strong enough to go jumping.
+National Hunt horses often run in bumpers to give them the experience of racing when they aren’t fast enough to run on the flat and aren’t yet strong enough to go jumping.
 Bumpers can be used to get them used to racing at pace while wearing a saddle and having a jockey offering them encouragement.

 Bumpers are used widely by many top National Hunt trainers, including the likes of Paul Nicholls and Nicky Henderson in the United Kingdom and Willie Mullins and Gordon Elliott in Ireland.